|(a) Types of supervision include:

 (C) An LMSW with the Independent Practice Recognition

-(non-clinical) who is a board-approved supervisor may supervise an
+(non-clinical) who is a Council-approved supervisor may supervise

-LBSW's or LMSW's non-clinical experience toward the non-clinical Independent
+an LBSW's or LMSW's non-clinical experience toward the non-clinical

-Practice Recognition; an LBSW or LMSW under probationary initial or
+Independent Practice Recognition; and an LBSW or LMSW (non-clinical)

 (D) An LBSW with the non-clinical Independent Practice

-Recognition who is a board-approved supervisor may supervise: an LBSW's
+Recognition who is a Council-approved supervisor may supervise an

 supervisor status in conjunction with the biennial license renewal.